tasmota/docs/docs/LVGL.md

 # Light and Versatile Embedded Graphics Library :material-cpu-32-bit:

-!!! info "Tasmota now supports OpenHASP-compatible templates - named HASPmota - which makes it much easier to start with LVGL.
+!!! info "Tasmota now supports openHASP-compatible templates - named HASPmota - which makes it much easier to start with LVGL.
 Check the [HASPmota](HASPmota.md) documentation."

 !!! info "This feature is included in tasmota32-lvgl.bin"